confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

    nano cluster-credentials.yaml
    ```

-   Enter the MSK cluster SASL username and password from the Terraform output into the appropriate fields in the `cluster-credentials.yaml` file and save it.
+   Enter the MSK cluster SASL username ("msk-user") and password ("ChangeMe123!") into the appropriate fields in the `cluster-credentials.yaml` file and save it.

 5. Use the KCP CLI to perform a cluster-level scan on your source cluster:
    ```bash